devopsInterviews/Interviews/README.md

 The last step of this project is going to deal with a CI / CD while focusing on the CI part.

-In the kubernetes cluster under the devops-tools namespace there is a jenkins pod. find its service and login into the Jenkins UI with the credetails
+In the kubernetes cluster under the devops-tools namespace there is a jenkins pod. find its service and login into the Jenkins UI with the credetails below:
 ```sh
 username: admin
 password: admin